ikluft/prefvote/README.md

 - Candidate names are fictitious, just to get names that start with A, B, C, D, E and F as used universally throughout the test suite.
 The names are whimsical based on the difficult dilemma voters sometimes feel they are choosing between in real candidates.

 - Even for a relatively small set of test data, this shows the importance of algorithm definition to handling of ranked-choice votes.
-The various algorithms can lead to different results following procedures that can vary in behavior when vote counts are close.
+The various algorithms can lead to different results which are valid by the definition of how each method does its counting.
+Following the procedures of each method, they can vary in behavior when vote counts are close.
+Typically they won't vary when results are not close.
 This example was one where a close race came out differently.

 ### Single Transferable Vote (STV) results from the example data